Radiodonta: Head sclerites, eyes and trunk

 Three head sclerite (carapace) complex formed by a central H-element (anterior sclerite or head shield) and a pair of P-elements (lateral sclerites) cover the dorsal and laterovental surface of the animal's head.
 The P-elements may connect to each other as well as the H-element by a narrow anterior extension (P-element neck or 'beak').
 The head sclerites are small and ovoid in Anomalocarididae and Amplectobeluidae, but often enlarged in Hurdiidae, corresponded to their distinct body shapes (streamlined in Anomalocarididae/Amplectobeluidae but often compact in Hurdiidae).
 The head bore two stalked compound eyes, which may have had mobility, and are located between the gaps formed by the posterior regions of the H-element and P-elements.
-The compound eyes of Echidnacaris are exceptionally unstalked.
+In Anomalocaris, the stalked eyes had a over 24,000 lenses (ommatidia) in each eye, with the resolution being comparable to a dragonfly.
+The resolution of the eyes of Echidnacaris was somewhat lower though still considerable, with over 13,000 lenses per eye.
+The compound eyes of Echidnacaris, exceptionally among known radiodonts, are unstalked.
 Some species of Hurdiid possess an additional median eye behind the H-element.